 3NF (Eliminate Columns Not Dependent On Key): If attributes do not contribute to a description of the key, remove them to a separate table.
 All attributes must be directly dependent on the primary key.

-BCNF (Boyce-Codd Normal Form): If there are non-trivial dependencies between candidate key attributes, separate them out into distinct tables.
+BCNF (Boyce-Codd Normal Form): If there are non-trivial dependencies between candidate key attributes, separate them into distinct tables.

 4NF (Isolate Independent Multiple Relationships): No table may contain two or more 1:n or n:m relationships that are not directly related.